margaretpearce/data-exploration/README.md

 - xlrd
 - Python 3.5 (other versions are untested as of now)

-Supported data formats: csv, tsv, xls, xlsx
+Supported data formats:
+- csv
+- tsv
+- xls
+- xlsx

 To run locally:

 - Clone the repository
 - Create a file keys.py under /configuration with a single variable: SECRET_KEY = '' (insert a random secret key - see Flask documentation)
 - export FLASK_APP=app.py
 - python -m flask run